 The haart Investor Services Team is here to help customers obtain more information about how to maximise their investments in the current property market.
 We seek to provide advice and assistance to landlords looking to investing in property for the first time or to expand their property portfolio.

-As Andrew Benn, our Lettings Managing Director, explains: "Given the rise in house prices, many of our landlords will now have sufficient capital in their existing property to put down as a deposit on further properties and be in a position to take advantage of the increasing availability of attractive buy-to-let mortgage rates.”
+As Kate Hurles, our Head of Landlord Investments, explains: "Given the rise in house prices, many of our landlords will now have sufficient capital in their existing property to put down as a deposit on further properties and be in a position to take advantage of the increasing availability of attractive buy-to-let mortgage rates.”

 We offer a co-ordinated ‘one stop shop’ service that includes:

 - 1-2-1 bespoke services: For clients with more than one investment property we can provide bespoke letting and management solutions for their portfolios with a single point of contact providing a joined up service from start to finish.

 If you are thinking of investing in property for the first time or would like help in increasing your property portfolio, we would be very pleased to hear from you.
 Contact us today.